Sophie-Williams/AutoBotnet/README.md

 #### Running
 - `docker run --name AutoBotnetLocalDev -p 5000:80 -v $(pwd)/src/server/Speercs.Server/speercs.json:/app/speercs.json speercs`
     - This will forward speercs's port 80 to the local system's port 5000, and link the config file to `/app/speercs.json`.
+    - If running on a server, you likely want to use `-p 127.0.0.1:5000:80` to bind only to localhost, for reverse proxying.
     - Use `docker create` to create the container without starting it immediately.
 - `docker start AutoBotnetLocalDev` and `docker stop AutoBotnetLocalDev` to start/stop the container.